nnttluna/pneumonia_diagnosis-image_classification/README.md

 layers, reLU layers as well as a fully connected layer.
 As each layer increases with different learned features from the images, the CNN model should accurately provide the classification of our dataset without many preprocessing functions.
-This model compared to normal neural networks is advantageous due to this model being able to work in a 2D plane and this will in result help retain the spatial properties of the input image.
+This model compared to normal neural networks is advantageous due to this model being able to work in a 2D plane and this will as a result help retain the spatial properties of the input image.
 As we increase the number of epochs within this model as well as convolution layers, the model will be able to train and learn the input images yielding improved accuracy (>90%) in predicting and testing compared to other deep learning